 - Show your child pictures of the office if they’re available online.
 This helps your child picture where they will be and feel more confident when they arrive.

 - Take a favorite stuffy or toy with them for comfort.

 - Play dentist at home!
 Use a doctor kit or tools around the house and take turns being the dentist with your child.
 Practice opening wide and counting healthy teeth.
 That favorite stuffy may also need a dental exam.

 Beyond the basics, one of the ways to get your children excited about taking care of their teeth is by making it fun.

 “Tooth brushing should be fun!”
 Mills says.
 “Let your child pick their toothbrush character.
 And manual timers or toothbrushes with built in timers can keep your child on pace with the 2 minute recommendations.
 Toothpaste flavors can make things fun as well.
 Let your child have a turn and then mom or dad should always get a turn, especially at night before bed.”

-In the end, remember that young children thrive on routine, so making dental hygiene a non-negotiable part of their daily routine will lead to healthy long-term habits.
+In the end, remember that young children thrive on routine, so making dental hygiene a non-negotiable part of their daily routine will lead to long-term habits and healthy teeth.